Changissnz/selfinterest/README.md

 independence.
 A human being with unquestioning loyalty is one whose honor is exclusively associated, in all aspects, to that loyalty.
-A prejudiced honor is a betrayal to the universal understanding of honor, but the "social creature", the "political animal" that is the human being is one that has much difficulty in tending to their locality as in understanding the universal; as such, the typical human being cannot be expected to be honorable without external cause, or to be loyal when there are better options, and this is not only because of selfishness.
+A prejudiced honor is a betrayal to the universal understanding of honor, but the "social creature", the "political animal" that is the human being is one that has as much difficulty in ruling their locality as in understanding the universal; as such, the typical human being cannot be expected to be honorable without external cause, or to be loyal when there are better options, and this is not only because of selfishness.
+When one betrays to break a loyalty, another human being is the recipient of the betrayal.
+And when one betrays to break an honor, they betray the goodness of their conscience and stain their ideals.